-Ancient Beast is a turn based strategy indie game project, played online against other people, featuring a wide variety of creatures to acquire and items to equip onto, putting them to use in order to defeat your opponents.
+Ancient Beast is a turn based strategy indie game project, played online against other people, featuring a wide variety of creatures to acquire and items to equip onto, putting them to use in order to defeat your opponents in battle.

 It's the year 2653.
 In the last centuries, technology advanced exponentially and everyone had a fair chance of playing God.
 With help from the RepRap project, a free desktop 3d printer, which gave anyone power to build their own weapon factory or genetic laboratory on their own property.
 Mechanic parts or genetic modifications turned from a fashion option into a requirement for survival.